haddersbadders/edu-tel/posts/wondavr-virtual-exhibition.md

 You can move around the exhibition using the WASD keys to go forward-left-back-right respectively.
 There are a variety of media in the exhibition - images, text, videos and even a 3D model of a Pikachu!

 # First reflections and improvements

-One aspect I wanted to improve on was the capability for students to collaborate right within WondaVR - something that didn't seem possible given the main editing interface of WondaVR doesn't allow this.
-It was suggested that I try letting students use the exhibition space as end-users but with multi-user mode enabled.
+When we repeated the session with the 2023 cohort of students, one thing we wanted to try was to see if students could collaborate right within WondaVR - something that didn't seem possible given the main editing interface in WondaVR only allows a single user at a time.
+It was suggested that students use the exhibition space as end-users but with multi-user mode enabled.
 This would allow students to treat the space as a "virtual meeting space" and add and arrange media within it, together.
-I tried this in a recent session with a new cohort of students and discovered a few caveats:
+We tried this with a new cohort of students and discovered a few caveats:

-- media can't be uploaded.
-Media needs to be pre-uploaded in editing mode beforehand, then students are able to add and move media around
+- Media can't be uploaded.
+Media needs to be pre-uploaded in editing mode beforehand, then students are able to add and arrange media
-- Media can be moved around the space, but can't be "snapped" to the wall - this is a feature of edit mode
+- Media can be moved around the space, but can't be "snapped" to the wall - this is a feature only in edit mode
-- Text annotations can't be added in multi-user mode, only full edit mode
+- Text annotations can't be added in multi-user mode, only in edit mode

-Technically, this allowed collaboration, but seemed a bit chaotic - students were together in a room trying to collaborate using a platform that was new to them.
+Technically, this allowed collaboration, but seemed limiting.
+Students were together in a room trying to collaborate using a platform that was new to them, so it didn't seem a natural thing to do.
 Had they been remote, it may have worked well.

-Did we really need the platform to be collaborative when they were all in a room together?
-Also the caveats above proved a bit stifling to the workflow (added to this was the requirement to upload media to Kaltura first, rather than directly to WondaVR).
+But did we really need the platform to be collaborative afterall?
+Especially when students were all in a room together!
+Also the caveats above proved a bit stifling to the workflow.

 # Further reflections and improvements
 At the moment, WondaVR isn't a collaborative authoring environment in itself.
 This isn't to say that we can't collaborate on a WondaVR project, but the collaborative part can be done elsewhere e.g. on paper, whiteboard, Miro boards etc. Collaboration is about working together,discussing, planning something, and if we need to use technology to help with this, there are plenty of tools available.